Cybersecurity Guide

 Learn more: Program details

-These rankings were compiled from data accessed in December 2024 from Integrated Post-Secondary Education Data System (IPEDS) and College Navigator (both services National Center for Education Statistics).
-Tuition data was pulled from individual university websites and is current as of December 2024.
+These rankings were compiled from data accessed in October 2025 from the Integrated Post-Secondary Education Data System (IPEDS) and College Navigator (both services of the National Center for Education Statistics).
+Tuition data was pulled from individual university websites and is current as of October 2025.

 What does a master’s of information security mean for cybersecurity careers?

-Aside from knowledge gained, professionals completing a master’s degree in information assurance can look forward to a considerable broadening of their career options, not to mention a higher pay scale.
+Aside from knowledge gained, professionals completing a master’s degree in information assurance can look forward to a considerably broader range of career options, not to mention a higher pay scale.

 Broadly speaking, these additional paths include more technically advanced cybersecurity positions, promotions up the corporate ladder, and potential posts in education, research, and consulting.